stevejk31/rec_d/README.md

 * Google Maps integration
 * Server-side searching and pagination
 * Hand-rolled authentication via Rails
-* creating chainable search results dependent on if the filter is availabe
+* Creating chain-able search results dependent on if the filter is available

 And thus our search method becomes simply:
 ```